vim-scraper/vim-scraper.github.com/vim/tools.markdown

 title: Tools
 ---

-These projects attempt to make downloading plugins from the mirror even easier.
+These projects work closely with the vim-scripts.org mirror:

  * [vundle](http://github.com/gmarik/vundle) makes it easy to find and install plugins without ever leaving the Vim environment.